Arithmetic and dynamical degrees of self-morphisms of semi-abelian varieties: Arithmetic and dynamical degrees of isogenies of abelian varieties

 the irreducible decomposition in $\Q[t]$ where $e_{0}\geq0$ and $e_{i}>0$ for $i=1,\dots, r$.
 Then we have

 \end{thm}

-\begin{thm}[Theorem \ref{main2 semiab} for isogenies of abelian varieties] Let $X$ be an abelian variety and $f \colon X \longrightarrow X$ an isogeny, both defined over $ \overline{\mathbb Q}$.
+\begin{thm}[Theorem \ref{main2 semiab} for isogenies of abelian varieties] Let $X$ be an abelian variety and $f \colon X \longrightarrow X$ a surjective group homomorphism, both defined over $ \overline{\mathbb Q}$.
 Suppose that the minimal polynomial of $f$ has no irreducible factor that is a cyclotomic polynomial.
 Then for any $x \in X(\QQ)$,

 where $X( \overline{\mathbb Q})_{\rm tors}$ is the set of torsion points. \end{thm}